 Royal Ascot is the epitome of British fashion but what are the fashion do's and don'ts over the most extravagant event in the horse racing calendar?

 No other sporting event epitomises British fashion and tradition more than Royal Ascot.
-Over five dazzling days, from the 19th-23rd June 2018, Royal Ascot will see in excess of 300,000 visitors; sporting a selection of the most extravagant and memorable haute couture.
+Over five dazzling days in June, Royal Ascot will see in excess of 300,000 visitors; sporting a selection of the most extravagant and memorable haute couture.

 Whilst iconic images of Audrey Hepburn in My Fair Lady and gentlemen in top hats and morning suits may spring to mind at the mere mention of this great British sporting event, the dress code for the Queen Anne Enclosure and the brand new Village Enclosure is less formal.
 Ladies are encouraged to “dress in a manner as befits a formal occasion” while male guests are asked to wear a matching suit with shirt and tie.

 Despite the more relaxed dress code in these enclosures, be warned there are still some definite fashion faux pas that may see you being turned away before the The Royal Procession has even arrived at 2pm!
 So, before you settle on what to wear consider the do’s and don’ts laid out in the Ascot style guide, as summarised below.